quality-liquid/cupid_code/Documentation/Design/LowLevel/new-low-level-team3.md

 *See [previous team's Poetry notes](./low_level_docs.md#poetry)*

-We will work to upgrade the lates packages for security and performance.
+We will work to upgrade to the latest packages for security and performance.
 * `Python v3.12+`
 * `Django v5.2.7+`
 * `Requests v2.32.5+`
 * `Python-dotenv v1.1.1+`

+---
+Final Note: We added more python packages and locked the versions strictly with Poetry.
+We were able to upgrade to `Python v3.14` and upgraded all packages to the latest then locked versions.

+See [pyproject.toml](../../../Code/pyproject.toml) for the new packages and versions.

+---

 ## Vite Config